 The first thing you'll need is an SD card, or secure digital memory card.
 This is a small card that fits into the slot behind the little white door on the front of the Wii console (shown here).
 SD cards are also used by other devices such as digital cameras and PDAs.
 You may already own one if you have one of these devices.

-If you don't already own an SD card, you can buy one fairly cheaply from electronics, camera or office supply stores, or online from places like Amazon.com or Amazon.co.uk.
-Wii save files are small (only about 2 MB each) so unless you're going to use the card for something else as well (e.g., storing photos) you won't need a high-capacity card.
+If you don't already own an SD card, you can buy one fairly cheaply from electronics, camera or office supply stores, or online from places like Amazon (paid link), Newegg, etc. Wii save files are small (only about 2 MB each) so unless you're going to use the card for something else as well (e.g., storing photos) you won't need a high-capacity card.
 Unless you have downloaded the Wii Menu 4.0 update, the console won't even recognize SD cards larger than 2 GB.

 You'll also need a way to transfer the info on the SD card to and from your PC.
 Many newer computers have built-in SD card slots (like the one shown here).
 If your computer doesn't have an SD card slot, you can buy an SD card adapter that fits into a USB port.
-These are also fairly inexpensive and can be purchased at electronics stores or online through comapnies like Amazon.com or Amazon.co.uk.
+These are also fairly inexpensive and can be purchased at electronics and office supply stores or online.

-The step-by-step instructions below expalin how to do the transfer once you have what you need.
+The step-by-step instructions below explain how to do the transfer once you have what you need.

 WILL YOUR SAVES WORK IN MY GAME?